Bakerwes/Password-Generator/README.md

 ***
 This week, we were given starter code for a password generator.
 The goal for this assignment was to finish the starter code given within the script.js file.
 The end result should be a functional password generator with a list of different prompts to allow the user to make a unique password.
 ***
-I first created a function that housed all of my information for generating the password
+I first created a function that housed all of the information for generating the password

 The user can select which character types they want to use